ravendesignsystem/rds/src/docs/dev/blocks/main/forms/index.md

 Each form requires a submit button and should be used as the last element inside the `b-form` wrapping div.
 The reset button is optional.

+**TODO:** what is needed on a submit/reset button, onclick? onkeypress? what's needed for resetting fields?

 <form class="b-form">
   <div class="form__field form__field--button">
       <input type="submit" class="form__reset" value="Submit" onclick="" onkeypress="">